 For years, I went to weekly or twice weekly chiropractic and massage appointments trying to escape pain.
 I took Motrin, Advil, or Tylenol on a regular basis.
 Pain, for me, had become a lifestyle.

-Several years later, after a cross country move and major life changes, the pain I had been feeling for well over a decade became much worse and came with a daily dose of fatigue that left me napping once, twice, up to three times in a day.
-I had always been full of energy, but I could I hardly function.
-Professionals began mentioning a possibility of fibromyalgia or chronic fatigue.
+Several years later, after a cross-country move and major life changes, the pain I had been feeling for well over a decade became much worse and came with a daily dose of fatigue that left me napping once, twice, up to three times in a day.
+I had always been full of energy, but I could hardly function.
+Professionals began mentioning the possibility of fibromyalgia or chronic fatigue.

-It was at this point that I decided to take my health into my own hands.
+At this point, I decided to take my health into my own hands.
 I decided to pursue a master’s degree in Holistic Nutrition.
 This is when I learned more about health, pain, and natural pain relief.
 Now I know what it takes to cut our pain without relying on pain relievers as I had.

 Common Pain Medications that Can Make Our Lives Worse

 When we suffer from pain what we want is quick relief.
 That is where medications come in.
 The intention of taking any medication is to help us get through our day, and allow us to work and care for our family.

 There are two important things to keep in mind when you decide to take medications for pain.